mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 0x0000000000000000000000000000000000000000000000000000000000000001
 ```

-we know that storage slot 0 represents the variable `locked` as it is the first declared variable in our contrat.
+we know that **storage slot 0** represents the variable `locked` as it is the first declared variable in our contrat.

 ```solidity
 bool public locked = true;
 ```
-booleans require 1 byte of storage, but because the next variable in our contract `ID` is of type `uint256`, it takes up 32 bytes to store (which is the word size) meaning it cannot be packed with `locked` so it stored in the next storage slot.
+boolean types require 1 byte of storage, but because the next variable in our contract `ID` is of type `uint256`, it takes up 32 bytes to store (a full storage slot) meaning it cannot be packed with `locked` so it stored in the next storage slot.

-> notes that the word size of the EVM is 32 bytes (256 bits)

-2. inspecting storage slot 1
+#####2. inspecting storage slot 1
 ```console
 cast storage $LEVEL_ADDRESS 1
 ```